esesmuedgars/IdeaKit/README.md

 During the development of [Tripzy](https://apps.apple.com/th/app/tripzy/id1564625604) [Michael Abadi](https://twitter.com/michaelabadiii) discovered that you do not need a device with an internal tester account and you can test in-app purchases using a simulator.
 Read about his findings in the [article](https://levelup.gitconnected.com/testing-in-app-purchases-locally-in-simulator-7cdfd5031462).

-### UIKit automatic keyboard avoidance
+### `UIKit` automatic keyboard avoidance

 Every iOS developer, at least once in their career, had to adjust the layout of the interface to accommodate for surfacing keyboard frame.
-In iOS 14, Apple added automatic keyboard avoidance as the default behavior in SwiftUI.
-[Lee Kah Seng](https://twitter.com/Lee_Kah_Seng) wrote an [article](https://swiftsenpai.com/development/uikit-keyboard-avoidance) sharing implementation to enable automatic keyboard avoidance in UIKit.
+In iOS 14, Apple added automatic keyboard avoidance as the default behavior in `SwiftUI`.
+[Lee Kah Seng](https://twitter.com/Lee_Kah_Seng) wrote an [article](https://swiftsenpai.com/development/uikit-keyboard-avoidance) sharing implementation to enable automatic keyboard avoidance in `UIKit`.

 ## Tools